jayjay0317/Hands-On-ML-Study/Chapter_08/README.md

       - Wouldn't it be less complex because all clusters have the same covariance matrix?

 - gaussian mixture model assumes that the instances were generated from a mixture of several Gaussian distributions whose parameters are unknown.
 How can we make this assumption in practice?

+- **Diagonal Covariance in GMM:** When `covariance_type="diag"`, each cluster uses a diagonal covariance matrix.
+The diagonal values represent the variance of each feature, while the off-diagonal values are fixed at `0`.

+- **Why Diagonal Covariance Cannot Model Rotated Clusters:** Setting the off-diagonal covariance values to `0` assumes that the features do not vary together.
+As a result, the model can create horizontally or vertically stretched ellipses, but it cannot represent tilted or rotated ellipses.

+- **Comparison with Full Covariance:** With `covariance_type="full"`, the model can learn nonzero covariance values between features.
+This allows it to model correlations between features and capture rotated elliptical clusters.